List of Pakistan national football team managers

 This article lists the Pakistan national football team managers/head coaches, since the team's international debut in 1950.

 Overview

-Khawaja Riaz Ahmed was appointed as the first coach of the Pakistan national team, for their tour to Iran and Iraq.

 Under Shahjahan as coach, Pakistan won their first ever title at the 1952 Asian Quadrangular Tournament, where they ended joint-winner with India.
 On 10 October 1957, Pakistan first foreign head coach John McBride was signed on a two-year contract.
-Although he played a crucial role and served as selector of the team for the 1958 Asian Games, it is unclear if he travelled to Tokyo for the Asian Games with the contingent team.
-McBride culminated his coaching tenure with the national team after a tour to Burma in April 1959.

 Chinese head coach Wang Xiao He led the national side to clinch the gold medal at the 1989 South Asian Games.
 At the subsequent 1991 South Asian Games under the tenure of Muhammad Aslam Japani, Pakistan again retained the gold.